tristanmcooper/cse12-wi23-pa3-LinkedList-starter/README.md

 **Your task:** Implement the missing unit tests in `MyLinkedListCustomTester.java` based on the description in the Tests table below.
 * Your tests will be graded by checking if they pass on a good implementation and fail on a bad implementation.
 If a test fails on a good implementation, then the test is written incorrectly.
 If a test passes on a bad implementation, it may be written incorrectly or may be not be rigorous enough (try adding more asserts).
+* Some of your tests will be run on several bad implementations.
+You will receive 2 pts for every bad implementation your test fails (if your test also passes on the good implementation).
 * **DO NOT CHANGE THE TEST HEADERS!**

 **Tests Table: List of test cases to write and their description**